 At the end of the jetty sits one of the world’s only underwater observatories.
 A short guided tour leads you down into the depths to admire the sea life through huge windows.
 And, if you’re lucky, you may see a sea lion playing in the waves like we did!

 Sam’s birthday fell during our time in the Margaret River region, so we went on a brewery tour to mark the occasion.
 Strangely enough, almost all the photos we took from that day are not ones we would like to share with the world.
 Kez especially felt very sorry for herself the next day.

-With over 150 wineries and breweries, the Margaret River region has everything a foodie could wish for.
+With over 150 wineries and breweries in just one small corner of Southwest Australia, the Margaret River region has everything a foodie could wish for.
 And as the landscape is so beautiful, the vineyards are something else entirely.